B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 172602](https://user-images.githubusercontent.com/117080369/207927465-ff5ceea7-ffb9-49ea-82c7-1182e3ef139c.png)

-It is now just a case of grabbing the coordinates from Overpass Turbo of each location and looking them up on Google Earth with Street View active for a match.
+It is now just a case of grabbing the coordinates from Overpass Turbo of each location and looking them up on Google Earth with Street View active for anything that looks like a match.

-Eventually a match is found.
+Eventually a potential match is found.

 ![Screenshot 2022-12-15 173613](https://user-images.githubusercontent.com/117080369/207929852-8101cf4f-bbe6-42c3-b08f-ac3273ccd449.png)